-XIII.
-Population and Housing

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Induce substantial off-reservation population growth? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere off-reservation?

-XIV.
-Public Services ------ ------------------------

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Result in substantial adverse physical impacts associated with the provision of new or physically altered off-reservation governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the off-reservation public services: Fire protection?
-Police protection?
-Schools?
-Parks?
-Other public facilities?
+Woul d the e project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact d) ubstantial temporary or periodic increase in ambient se levels in the off-reservation vicinity of the project?
+X III.
+Population and Housing Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Ind uce substantial off-reservation population growth? b) nec place substantial numbers of existing housing, sessitating the construction of replacement housing sewhere off-reservation?
+X IV.
+Public Services Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) with gov cau acc per sult in substantial adverse physical impacts associated in the provision of new or physically altered off-reservation remnental facilities, the construction of which could use significant environmental impacts, in order to maintain reptable service ratios, response times, or other formance objectives for any of the off-reservation public vices: i) Fire protection? ii) Police protection? iii) Schools? iv) Parks? v) Other public facilities?

 XV.
+Recreation
-Recreation Woul XV.
-Recreation Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact Woul a) Significant Significant With Mitigation Significant d the project: Increase the use of existing off-reservation neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur Significant Significant With Mitigation Significant a) d the project: Increase the use of existing off-reservation neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-Significant Significant With Mitigation Significant b) Conflict with an applicable congestion management program, including, but not limited to, level of service standards and travel demand measures, or other standards mass transit?

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact established by the county congestion management agency for designated off-reservation roads or highways? c) Substantially increase hazards to an off-reservation design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? d) Result in inadequate emergency access for off-reservation responders?
+Av.
+Recreation Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Increase the use of existing off-reservation neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+XVI.
+Transportation / Traffic Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact а) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the off-reservation circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including, but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including, but not limited to, level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated off-reservation roads or highways? c) Substantially increase hazards to an off-reservation design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? d) Result in inadequate emergency access for off-reservation responders?
 XVII.
-Utilities and Service Systems
+Utilities and Service Systems Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Exceed off-reservation wastewater treatment requirements of the applicable Regional Water Quality Control Board?